flatbill/eleventy-netlify-boilerplate/posts/fourthpost.md

 >
 >
 >
+inserting blank lines in markdown....
+Not sure how.  when markdown gets iffy, just insert some old fashioned html?
+Here are three br tags:
+<br><br><br>

 If I just type on and on, and on and on,  and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, then what?